-Intrapixel variability is the strongest systematic in {\em Spitzer} channels 1 and 2.
-The sensitivity BLISS map is given in Figure\ \ref{fig:SensMap}.
-The correlation coefficients between eclipse depth and BLISS map knots are given in Figure\ \ref{fig:CorrCoef}.
-As we stated in the Section\ \ref{sec:sys} the most important variable to consider with BLISS is the bin size.
-It defines the resolution in position space and gives insight into the average behavior.
-The position precision for channel 1, measured as RMS of the position difference on consecutive frames, shows significant difference between the $x$ and $y$ axes (see Figure\ \ref{fig:intrapix}, upper panel).
+Figure \ref{fig:SensMap} presents the channel-1 BLISS map and Figure \ref{fig:CorrCoef} gives the correlation coefficients between the knot values and the eclipse depth.
+As stated in the Section\ \ref{sec:sys}, the most important variable to consider with BLISS is the bin size, which defines the resolution in position space.
+The position precision for channel 1, measured as the rms of the position difference on consecutive frames, is significantly different for the $x$ and $y$ axes (see Figure \ref{fig:intrapix}).
 We considered a range of bin sizes for both BLI and NNI around the calculated precision.
-The best bin size for this data set was determined when NNI outperformed BLI.
-It is 0.004 pixels for $x$ and 0.01 for $y$.
+The best bin size for this data set, determined when NNI outperformed BLI, is 0.004 pixels for $x$ and 0.01 for $y$.